NelsonPe/Genre-Classification/README.md

 ### b.
 Subsampling

-**For now, I don't use subsampling** but I implemented it in the pipe because I want to investigate its impact.
+**For now, I don't use subsampling** but I implemented it in the pipe because I want to investigate its impact later.

 ### c.
 Memory management